carlosperate/awesome-microbit/README.md

 - [Kitronik Inventors Kit Resources](https://www.kitronik.co.uk/blog/kitronik-inventors-kit-resources) - A a great way to get started with programming and hardware interaction with the micro:bit.
 Includes 12 experiments using LEDs, motors, LDRs and capacitors.
 - [CLOQQ Activities](https://cloqq.com/newtomorrowtogether2017) - ([more](https://cloqq.com/tecnologia?id=14777677)) Activities with different difficulty levels, target age, and duration.
 - [Learn micro:bit](https://github.com/LearnToProgramRoanoke/Learn-microbit) - Code and materials for learning to program with the BBC micro:bit.
-- [Micro:bit Lessons Aligned to Code.org's CS Fundamentals](http://microbit.org/teach/code-org-fundamentals/) - Includes lesson plans aligned to Code.org's Computer Science Fundamentals curriculum for primary and elementary school students.
+- [Lessons Aligned to Code.org's CS Fundamentals](http://microbit.org/teach/code-org-fundamentals/) - Lesson plans aligned to Code.org's Computer Science Fundamentals curriculum for primary and elementary school students.
 - [First steps in using micro:bits with PCs](http://community.computingatschool.org.uk/resources/5437/single) - This very comprehensive article explores ways in which the micro:bit can send data via USB cable or wirelessly to PC applications.
 - [Starting Computer Science with the BBC micro:bit](http://microbit.org/en/2018-01-19-train_the_trainer/) - From Getting Started to Games.
 Computer Science teaching resources designed for use with students aged 10-14 years.
 - [Science Experiment Lessons](https://makecode.microbit.org/courses/ucp-science) - Geared for students in middle and early high school, these Science Experiment lessons are designed help gain a greater understanding of the forces and behaviour of the physical world.